 After serving in the U. S. Army in Europe during World War II, William Walmsley took advantage of the G. I. Bill to earn a BFA and an MA degree at The University of Alabama.
 He studied painting with John Opper and John Galloway and painting and lithography with Richard Zoellner.
 A world-renowned printmaker and the inventor of fluorescent lithography, Walmsley became known for his use of “blatant irony, raucous humor and shameless punning” in his psychedelic and ribald art.
 He taught for more than three decades at Florida State University and has had numerous national and international solo and group exhibitions.
 His work is in the permanent collections of the Tate Gallery, London; Alberta (Canada) Institute of Technology; Art Institute of Chicago; Library of Congress, Washington, D.C.; Museum of Modern Art; Metropolitan Museum of Art; Smithsonian American Art Museum; Mint Museum (Charlotte, N.C.) and the Brooklyn Museum, among many others.
 In 1989, he was awarded the UA College of Arts and Sciences Society of Fine Arts Career Alumni Award.
 His prints and other works of art can be seen on Facebook at Lazy Duke Surfboards & Fine Art Gallery.

 Thornton Willis is a noted abstract expressionist painter who was part of the New York School of painting and termed one of the “Third Generation” of American Abstract Expressionists.
 His painting teacher at UA was the abstract expressionist Melville Price (UA faculty 1958-1970; see below).
 Willis has won a variety of distinguished fellowships including from the Guggenheim Memorial Foundation, the National Endowment for the Arts, and the Pollack-Krasner Foundation.
 His work is in many renowned collections, including the Museum of Modern Art, the Solomon R. Guggenheim Museum and the Whitney Museum of American Art.
-More information here and on Thornton Willis’ Wikipedia page.
+More information about Thornton Willis is on this website and on Thornton Willis’ Wikipedia page.

 Farley Moody Galbraith

 Mrs. Galbraith and her mother, Sarah McCorkle Moody, have been the primary patrons of the Sarah Moody Gallery of Art and its Permanent Collection since its inception.
 For the past 25 years, Farley Moody Galbraith has supported arts education at The University of Alabama through her endowment and other gifts.
 Because of the support of mother and daughter, the Moody Gallery enjoys a strong reputation in the national art community.
-To read more about Mrs. Galbraith, go to a PDF of our summer 2013 issue of The Loupe.
+Read more about Mrs. Galbraith in our summer 2013 issue of The Loupe.

 Noted art collector Paul R. Jones built one of the largest collections of 20th Century African-American art – now the Paul R. Jones Collection of American Art at The University of Alabama.
-Read more here: http://uanews.ua.edu/2008/10/48-million-paul-r-jones-art-collection-donated-to-ua/
+Read more about Jones’s gift.

 At UA, Wayne Sides concentrated in photography under professors Jim Barnes and Gay Burke.
 Sides gained regional recognition in the late 1970s for his powerful photographs of the Ku Klux Klan.
 He is also recognized for his collaborative work with musicians, poets, and other performing artists and for his wide range of subject matter in his photography.
 His work is in numerous private and public collections and he exhibits and lectures at regional, national and international venues.
 Sides is professor of art at the University of North Alabama.
 Read Professor Sides’ essay on Gay Burke and Alabama Art Photography.